Physically Interpretable World Models via Weakly Supervised Representation Learning

-We evaluate our PIWM variants (Intrinsic/Extrinsic, Continuous/Discrete) against a suite of strong baselines under 5-fold cross-validation.
+\looseness=-1 We evaluate our PIWM variants (Intrinsic/Extrinsic, Continuous/Discrete) against a suite of strong baselines under 5-fold cross-validation.
 We first include data-driven sequence models, an \textit{LSTM} and a \textit{Transformer}, which serve as non-physical benchmarks.
 Our primary comparisons are to state-of-the-art models in two categories.
 For the {intrinsic} approach, we compare against \textit{Vid2Para}~\cite[]{asenov2019vid2param} and \textit{GokuNet}~\cite[]{linial_generative_2021}.
 For the {extrinsic} approach, we evaluate against \textit{DVBF}~\cite[]{karl2016deep}.
 To specifically isolate and compare the performance of the latent dynamics predictors, we also include \textit{SindyC}~\cite[]{BRUNTON2016710} --- a classic state-based method for dynamics discovery.
 For a fair comparison, both the DVBF and SindyC dynamics models operate on the interpretable latent representations produced by our continuous autoencoder.
-All models are configured to have a comparable parameter count to focus the comparison on architectural efficacy rather than model capacity.
+All models are configured to have a comparable parameter count to compare architectural efficacy rather than model capacity.
 Furthermore, all baselines are implemented following their original publications or official codebases and trained under identical settings: the same dataset, rollout horizon, optimizer (Adam), learning rate schedule, and early stopping criterion based on validation loss.
 No additional hyperparameter tuning was performed exclusively for PIWM; all configuration choices were made on a held-out validation split shared across all models.
 More details can be found in the Appendix.

 The controller used in all experiments is pretrained and kept fixed throughout the world model's training.
 Specifically, the controller is trained separately using ground-truth states under a standard supervised imitation-learning objective.
 The controller remains frozen and serves only as an action generator, without any joint optimization with the image encoder, the physical encoder, or the dynamics model.
 Thus, all models including baselines are trained using free-rollout prediction without teacher forcing.
 This setup reflects our target use case: free-running long-horizon prediction for safety monitoring and planning, where model outputs are recursively fed back as inputs at test time.
 In contrast, teacher forcing can mask compounding errors during training, leading to unstable rollouts under deployment conditions.